Malmis1/project-group12/DESIGN.md

 TODO: Write guideline for images.

+The images used for the pages should be suitable for the theming.
 Images will have alternative texts that describes the contents of the image.

 ## Icons